What is economic growth? And why is it so important?

 The last two centuries were the first time in human history that societies have achieved sustained economic growth, and the decline of global poverty is one of the most important achievements in history.
 But it is still a very long way to go.

 This is what we see in this final chart.
-The red line shows the share of people living in extreme poverty that we just discussed.
+The red line shows the share of people living in extreme poverty we discussed.
 Additionally, you now also see the share living on less than $3.65, $6.85, and $30 per day.21

 The world today is very unequal, and the majority of the world still lives in poverty: 47% live on less than $6.85 per day, and 84% live on less than $30.
 Even after two centuries of progress, we are still in the early stages.
 The history of global poverty reduction has only just begun.